-#AC(0) If an unaligned memory reference is made while alignment checking is enabled. #PF(fault-code) If a page fault occurs.

-#NP If the FS or GS register is being loaded and the segment pointed to is marked not present.
+- #AC(0) If an unaligned memory reference is made while alignment checking is enabled. - #PF(fault-code) If a page fault occurs. - #NP If the FS or GS register is being loaded and the segment pointed to is marked not present. - #UD If the LOCK prefix is used.